elixir-lang/elixir-lang.github.com/install.markdown

 The preferred option for installing Elixir.
 Choose your operating system and tool.

-If your distribution contains an old Elixir/Erlang version, see the sections below for installing Elixir/Erlang from version managers or from source.
+**If your distribution contains an old Elixir/Erlang version, see the sections below for installing Elixir/Erlang from version managers or from source**.

 ### macOS